Agricultural Literacy Curriculum Matrix

 spawn: release or deposit eggs

-symbiotic relationship: close, prolonged association between two or more different organisms of different species that may, but do not necessarily, benefit each member
+symbiotic relationship: close, prolonged association between two or more different organisms of different species that may, but does not necessarily, benefit each member

 - A wide variety of foods—lettuce, beans, broccoli, cucumbers, peas, herbs, strawberries, melons, and tomatoes, for example—all flourish through aquaponics farming.1